UnKnownnPasta/NotAETools/README.md

 - Relic Soup: `/soup` or `/resoup`

 ### Web Interface
-- Visit `http://localhost:8080` for the about page
+- Visit `http://aetools.koyeb.app` for the about page
-- Visit `http://localhost:8080/explorer` for the relic explorer
+- Visit `http://aetools.koyeb.app/explorer` for the relic explorer
+- Visit `http://aetools.koyeb.app/tutorial` for the tutorial

 ## Technical Architecture

 ### Project Structure